ClareBee/currency-checker/README.md

 - `axios` for easier error handling and better browser support than fetch (using promise chaining rather than try/catch block with async/await, as find it easier to read in this case!)
 - `react-debounce-input` to limit API calls
 - `prop-types` for basic type checking
+- Jest & React Testing Library for testing (more focus on user behaviour)

 ### Accessibility